 - A website for a school or community project

-- An individual using an image as a desktop background for the computer monitor
+- An individual using an image as a background on a computer, tablet or phone

 License to Copyright